restatedev/node-template-generator/README.md

 That's it!
 We managed to run a Restate service and invoke it!

-## Using development mode (autoregister on changes)

-Use `npm run app-dev` to start the application via `ts-node-dev` and reload automatically when files change.

-For more information on the development mode, have a look at its GitHub repository: https://github.com/restatedev/node-dev-mode.

 ## Useful links
 - Restate Typescript SDK: https://github.com/restatedev/sdk-typescript
 - Restate Docker container: https://github.com/restatedev/restate-dist